 - A permanent contract with an unlimited term can only be terminated by the employer with the consent of the employee, UWV WERKbedrijf or the court.
 The court and labor offices assess whether there are grounds for a valid termination.
 If an employer gives notice of termination without obtaining prior approval, the employee could nullify the termination.
 This rule is not applicable in the case of summary dismissal (such as fraud or theft by the employee).
 Courts are, however, very reluctant about accepting summary dismissals under Dutch labor law.
 It is therefore very important to contact an employment lawyer immediately if you are fired on the spot.

 - The legal minimum number of holidays per year is four times the weekly working time.
 This means 20 holidays in the case of full-time employees working five-day weeks, although it is common practice for full-time employees to be granted 25 holiday days per year, on top of Dutch national holidays.
 In the Netherlands’ employment law, there is an expiration date of six months for taking the legal minimum number of holidays.
 Employees therefore must take all their holidays within six months after the year in which the holidays were accrued.
 Should the employee not take the holidays on time, the holidays will lapse without any compensation or payment.
 The expiration date of six months is not applicable to holidays that the employee is entitled to on top of the legal minimum number of holidays.
 These extra holidays will not lapse until after a period of five years.
-Read about Netherlands vacation law.

-Employment contracts under Collective Labour Agreements
+Employment contracts under Collective Labor Agreements

-A CAO (collectieve arbeidsovereenkomst) is a written agreement covering working conditions and benefits, which is drawn up by employers, employers’ organisations and employee organisations (such as unions).
+A CAO (collectieve arbeidsovereenkomst) is a written agreement covering working conditions and benefits, which is drawn up by employers, employers’ organizations and employee organizations (such as unions).
 A CAO operates at company or industry sector level and the provisions (number of holidays, for example) are often more generous than statutory requirements.
 It should state in your contract of employment whether a CAO is applicable; you don’t have to be a member of a union to benefit.

 Changing jobs: Your employment contract and Dutch permit

-If you change jobs, you don’t necessarily need a new residence permit, but the same rules will apply as for the first permit you were granted.
-So if you worked with a separate work permit, your new employer needs a new work permit, too.
+If you change jobs, you don’t necessarily need a new Dutch residence permit, but the same rules will apply as for the first permit you were granted.
+So if you worked with a separate Dutch work permit, your new employer needs a new work permit, too.

-If you are applying to extend a residence or work permit, your circumstances will be assessed again in reference to the original application.
+If you are applying to extend a Dutch residence permit, your circumstances will be assessed again in reference to the original application.
 The main exception is that after three years working on any given residence permit that allowed you to work (such as a partner’s permit or employee single permit), you no longer need a separate work permit to sign a contract of employment.

 Unemployment benefits (WW) in the Netherlands

 Typically all working residents in the Netherlands must first pay Dutch social security contributions in order to receive any benefits.
 Your employment history determines the amount and duration of unemployment benefit payments.
 For the first two months you get 75% of your last earned salary, and thereafter 70%.
 You must have worked 26 out of the previous 36 weeks before the first day of terminating your contract of employment (or fewer for those not in regular employment), although benefits can be restricted if other benefits are in operation.
-Read more in our guide to Dutch social security.

 Dutch labor authority